mojaloop/ml-uncdf-frms-g20-tech-sprint/README.md

 # Sequence diagram

-The sequence diagram shows a reference usage of a compliance check service (FRMS.IO) and a lookup service to do address / identifier / proxy resolution.
+The [sequence diagram](spec_files/xscheme-lookup-compl-check-genric.svg) shows a reference usage of a compliance check service (FRMS.IO) and a lookup service to do address / identifier / proxy resolution.
-./spec_files/xscheme-lookup-compl-check-genric.svg